This document outlines how to use the multilayer.ergm

 ##

-## AIC: 1509 BIC: 1553 (Smaller is better.)
+## AIC: 1509 BIC: 1553 (Smaller is better.
+MC Std.
+Err. = 0.5571)

-term is the cross-layer reinforcement effect.
-(For more detail on the different configurations in the duplex dyad census, see Fig. 4 of Chen (2019).)
+The duplexdyad.e term in the output is the cross-layer reinforcement effect and the duplexdyad.f term is the cross-layer reciprocity effect.
+(For more detail on the different configurations in the duplex dyad census, see Fig. 4 of Chen (2021).)
 As these results show, an actor’s tendency to communicate scientific information to another actor is reinforced by whether they think that other actor is influential and vice versa.